httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ~~~

-# Offset values

-The offset of an upload resource is the number of bytes of the representation data that have been appended to the upload resource.
-Appended representation data cannot be removed from an upload and, therefore, the upload offset MUST NOT decrease.
-A server MUST NOT generate responses containing an `Upload-Offset` header field with a value that is smaller than was included in previous responses for the same upload resource.
-This includes informational and final responses for upload creation ({{upload-creation}}), upload appending ({{upload-appending}}), and offset retrieval ({{offset-retrieving}}).

-If a server loses representation data, it MUST consider the upload resource invalid and reject further use of the upload resource.
-The `Upload-Offset` header field in responses serves as an acknowledgement of the append operation and as a guarantee that no retransmission of the representation data will be necessary.
-Client can use this guarantee to free resources associated to already uploaded representation data while the upload is still ongoing.

 # Redirection

 The `301 (Moved Permanently)` and `302 (Found)` status codes MUST NOT be used in offset retrieval ({{offset-retrieving}}) and upload cancellation ({{upload-cancellation}}) responses.
 For other responses, the upload resource MAY return a `308 (Permanent Redirect)` status code and clients SHOULD use the new permanent URI for subsequent requests.
 If the client receives a `307 (Temporary Redirect)` response to an offset retrieval ({{offset-retrieving}}) request, it MAY apply the redirection directly in an immediate subsequent upload append ({{upload-appending}}).